-The author often urges the reader to notice their good fortunate in what they do have, and gives them a way to work towards their well-intended financial goals.
+The author often urges the reader to notice their good fortune in what they do have and gives them a way to work towards their well-intended financial goals.
 This is not an extremely religious or spiritual text, but it is compatible with readers who feel connected to Buddhism in general.

 This finance guide shows readers how to use their money to their best advantage in the current financial marketplace.
 It is not aimed towards the rich or the poor specifically; rather, its lessons can be used by people of all financial backgrounds.